The Invincible Iron Fold

 The day had finally come.
 And it was easier than expected, actually; Clark had come to me instead of me to him.
 I wonder what happened.

-It was now after school, and most students had already gone home.
+The regular school day had ended, and most students had already gone home.
 I led Clark down the hallway until we got to the basement door.
-I slipped Cardboard Machine on my finger, opened the door and led Clark down.
+I slipped Cardboard Machine on my finger, opened the door and led Clark down the stairs.

 Director Adams was standing where he usually was; the middle of the main room, surrounded by students working on their laptops, giving orders whenever the need arose.
 Agent Tilly was standing right next to him.